 Cost of revenue increased by \$47.6 million, or 14%, in fiscal year 2019 compared to fiscal year 2018.
 This was primarily driven by increased media and marketing costs of \$34.4 million, increased personnel costs of \$7.6 million, increased stock-based compensation expense of \$3.4 million, and increased amortization of intangible assets of \$2.1 million.
 The increase in media and marketing costs was due to higher revenue volumes.
 The increase in personnel costs and stock-based compensation is primarily due to higher headcount as a result of the acquisition of AmOne in October 2018.
 The increase in amortization expense is primarily due to the acquisitions of intangible assets in fiscal year 2019.
-Gross margin, which is the difference between net revenue and cost of revenue as a percentage of net revenue, was 14% for both fiscal years 2019 and 2018.
+Gross profit margin was 14% for both fiscal years 2019 and 2018.